Seraaron/agora/srd/lists/Character Assembly Points Menu.md

 -   All job levels cost **2 caps** each.
 -   Five is the maximum job level at character creation.

-#question Ordinary flatpacks usually give about 20 levels to distribute among a list of pre-set options (which would cost about 40 caps to match), higher tier flatpacks may give more job levels.
+❓ Ordinary flatpacks usually give about 20 levels to distribute among a list of pre-set options (which would cost about 40 caps to match), higher tier flatpacks may give more job levels.

 ##### Specialty Costs: